Older Adult Infolink

 St Catharines , ON

-An eight bed transitional housing program under the Niagara Regional Native Centre for aboriginal women with or without children who are homeless or at imminent risk of homelessness.
+An four bed transitional housing program under the Niagara Regional Native Centre for Indigenous and women with or without children who are homeless or at imminent risk of homelessness.

 https://www.nrnc.ca